Medically reviewed by Dr. Jen Palmer, ND – Naturopathic Doctor,

 What type of CBD is it?

 Since CBD is currently the big buzzword in health, you’ll see those three letters on many products.
-Before investing in one, you need to know the differences between CBD Isolate extracts and whole-plant or full-spectrum hemp extracts, as each has different effects and benefits.
+Before investing in one, you need to know the differences between CBD Isolate extracts or full-spectrum hemp extracts, as each has different effects and benefits.
 Let’s go over the differences:

 Types of CBD